postsharp/Metalama.Documentation/conceptual/validation/validating-references.md

 2. In the fabric class, define one or more static fields of type <xref:Metalama.Framework.Diagnostics.DiagnosticDefinition> as explained in <xref:diagnostics>.
 3. Create a method of arbitrary name with the signature `void ValidateReference( ReferenceValidationContext context )`.
 Implement the validation logic in this method.
 All the data you need is in the <xref:Metalama.Framework.Validation.ReferenceValidationContext> object.
 When you detect a rule violation, report a diagnostic as described in <xref:diagnostics>.
 4. Override or implement the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method of your aspect.
-5. From `BuildAspect`, call <xref:Metalama.Framework.Validation.IValidatorReceiverSelector`1.WithTarget*?text=builder.WithTarget> or <xref:Metalama.Framework.Validation.IValidatorReceiverSelector`1.WithTargetMembers*?text=builder.WithTargetMembers>, then chain with a call to <xref:Metalama.Framework.Validation.IValidatorReceiver`1.ValidateReferences*>.
+5. From `BuildAspect`, call <xref:Metalama.Framework.Validation.IValidatorReceiverSelector`1.With*?text=builder.With>, then chain with a call to <xref:Metalama.Framework.Validation.IValidatorReceiver`1.ValidateReferences*>.
 Pass two parameters:
    - The name of the new method that you have defined in the previous step. *It must be a method.
 It cannot be a delegate, lambda, or a local function.*
    - The kinds of references that you want to validate for instance `All` to validate all references, `TypeOf` to validate references in a `typeof` expression, and so on.